 — length: the length of the bolt or screw (see Figure 20).

 — thread_length: the length of the thread of the bolt or screw.
-Only needed in case of a partial-thread screw.
+It is only needed in case of a partial-thread screw.
 In case of a full-thread screw, thread continues from tip to head, without a non-threaded area.
-Then, thread_length = length – sink_size.
+In this situation, thread_length = length – sink_size applies.

 — head_diameter: the diameter of the head of the bolt or screw.